 Substituted phenol derivatives possess an additional mechanism of toxicity by uncoupling oxidative phosphorylation, potentially resulting in severe toxicity manifesting as hyperthermia and acidosis.
 Examples include 2,4-dinitrophenol (DNP), pentachlorophenol, and dinitro-ortho-cresol (DNOC).

 Phenol is readily absorbed through multiple routes of exposure (ingestion, dermal, inhalational) and distributes widely through the body within minutes.
-It is believed to undergo hepatic metabolism similar to that of acetaminophen via glucuronidation, sulfonation, and oxidation via CYP2E1.
+It is believed to undergo hepatic metabolism similar to acetaminophen via glucuronidation, sulfonation, and oxidation via CYP2E1.
 These metabolites get excreted renally.

 The clinician might detect the sweet, medicinal odor of phenol and provide a clue to the exposure.
 The onset of clinical effects vary by route of exposure but would be expected to occur within minutes to less than one hour.
 Examination findings may also vary by route of exposure.
 Central nervous system excitation or depression may occur rapidly, resulting in coma or seizures within minutes.
 Vomiting or other signs of gastrointestinal irritation may be presenting symptoms.
 White patches may be present in the oropharynx.
 Increased work of breathing and/or hypoxia may be a feature secondary to the development of acute respiratory distress syndrome (ARDS).
 Severe phenol poisonings may also result in cardiovascular instability to include ventricular arrhythmias and hypotension.
-Rhythmic perioral movements, the so-called “rabbit syndrome,” may occur after the resolution of life-threatening toxicity.
+Rhythmic perioral movements, the so-called “rabbit syndrome,” may occur after resolving life-threatening toxicity.

 Laboratory assessment of phenol exposure is not widely available, and in most cases, will not alter initial management.
 However, if desired, laboratory confirmation of exposure can be performed by obtaining a serum or urine phenol level.
-Monitoring of urine phenol levels is a common practice in workplaces with occupational benzene exposure but has no definitive role in acute phenol poisoning.
+Monitoring urine phenol levels is common in workplaces with occupational benzene exposure but has no definitive role in acute phenol poisoning.